arkency/posts/posts/2013-06-22-are-we-abusing-at-exit.md

 ```

 You can run it with `ruby test.rb`.
 As easy as that.
 But here is the issue:
-"How can minitest run our test if it is defined _after_ we require it" ?
+_How can minitest run our test if the test is defined after we require `minitest`_ ?
 You probably already know the answer:

 * it uses [`at_exit` hook to trigger test running](https://github.com/seattlerb/minitest/blob/f771b23367dc698586f1e794eae83bcb905fa0d8/lib/minitest.rb#L36)